It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply.

-- Use a well-coded theme optimized for SEO.
+- Using a well-coded theme optimized for SEO.
 I could mention Astra, GeneratePress, or Neve, famous for their loading speed.

-- Do not use too many plugins.
+- Not using too many plugins.
 There is not necessarily a specific number to respect, but do not over-use them.
 When you no longer need a plugin, delete it or, at least, deactivate it.

-- Do not load too heavy images.
+- Not loading too heavy images.
 If you have to start somewhere, this is where you should focus.
 On average, images represent more than 50% of the total size of a web page.
 To deal with this problem, you can use the Imagify plugin.

 For more details on the performance of a website, I suggest you check out this article: How to optimize a WordPress site without breaking the bank.

 And, speaking of money, how much does WP Rocket cost, exactly?

 How much does it cost?

 As a premium plugin, WP Rocket comes at a price, of course.
 The plugin offers three plans: